JStateson/SampleMacrosHP/README.md

 To view the macros using a specific browser, select it and use "Open With" and select the browser

-To add the macro to one of the macros in you HP forums settings page
+To add the macro to one of the macros in your HP forums settings page

 1 - Right click the macro and open using notepad